tjheslin1/sunday-arcana-recruitment/doc.md

 _Prerequisite: at least one recruited follower_
 <div style='margin-top:0px'></div>

-A follower of yours has been bestowed with a deeper appreciation of the surrounding nature.
+A follower of yours has been taught a deeper appreciation of the surrounding natural environment.

 With this guidance they are an ideal candidate as navigator of their party.

 The challenge rating of any Exploration adventures this follower takes part in is decreased by 1.

-\page

-<div class='pageNumber auto'></div>

 ## Rogue